awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-lambda.md

    }
    ```

- If you would like to implement this method as an asynchronous call, you can add an `InvocationType` header in the method request and map it to the `X-Amz-Invocation-Type` header in the integration request with either a static value of `'Event'` or the header mapping expression of `method.request.header.InvocationType`\.
-For the latter, the client must include the `InvocationType:Event` header in the method request\.
-The asynchronous call will return an empty response instead\.

-## Create a GET Method with Path Parameters to Call the Lambda Function<a name="api-as-lambda-proxy-expose-get-method-with-path-parameters-to-call-lambda-function"></a>
+## Integration 3: Create a `GET` Method with Path Parameters to Call the Lambda Function<a name="api-as-lambda-proxy-expose-get-method-with-path-parameters-to-call-lambda-function"></a>

- In this section, we create a GET method on a resource specified by a sequence of path parameters to call the backend Lambda function\.
+Now you'll create a `GET` method on a resource specified by a sequence of path parameters to call the backend Lambda function\.
 The path parameter values specify the input data to the Lambda function\.
-We will define a mapping template to map the incoming path parameter values to the required integration request payload\.
+You'll a mapping template to map the incoming path parameter values to the required integration request payload\.

-In addition, we will use the simple Lambda integration feature provided by the API Gateway console to set up the method\.
-As you can see, this console\-provided feature provides a more streamlined user experience\.
+This time you'll use the built\-in Lambda integration support in the API Gateway console to set up the method integration\.

 The resulting API resource structure will look like this:

 ![\[Create an API in API Gateway as a Lambda proxy\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/aws_proxy_lambda_create_api_resources.png)

-**To set up a GET method with URL path parameters to call the Lambda function**
+**To set up a `GET` method with URL path parameters**

 1. Go to the API Gateway console\.

-1. Under **APIs**, choose the **LambdaGate** API you created previously\.
+1. Under **APIs**, choose the **LambdaCalc** API you created previously\.

 1. In the API's Resources navigation pane, choose **/calc**\.

 1. From the **Actions** drop\-down menu, choose **Create Resource**\.

+1. For **Resource Name**, type **\{operand1\}**\.

 1. For **Resource Path**, type **\{operand1\}**\.

-1. For **Resource Name**, type **\{operand1\}**\.

 1. Choose **Create Resource**\.